duty-bound/ramda/Ramda.md

 #### adjust

-Applies a function to a specific element
+Applies a function to a specific index in an array

 ```
 const arr = [1.1, 2.2, 3.3]